jincubator-united-defi-2025/protocol/Interaction.md

 1. Create an Interaction Contract called RebalancerInteraction.sol (in the src directory)
 2. Create a test contract called RebalancerInteraction.t.sol (in the test directory)
 3. In RebalancerInteraction.t.sol
-   1. Create test scenarios the same as in chainLinkCalculator .t.sol
+   1. Create test scenarios the same as in OracleCalculator .t.sol
    2. Add to that an Interaction using RebalancerInteraction.sol which
       1. Takes the output tokens the taker receives
       2. Transfers them to a third wallet (addr3) which is a treasurer